NaC-L/discord-token-generator-notworking-/README.md

 download chromedriver from https://chromedriver.chromium.org/downloads or use an alternate and change the script.
-To see your chrome version
+To see your chrome version \n
 chrome://version

 something something

-to do
+to do \n
 [] Proxy integration
 [] Set profile picture automatically (will use discum) [] Auto-mail verification via temporary mails.